subhendu01/Image-Classification-DL-Model/README.md

 # Image_Classification_DL-Model
-It's a deep learning model for image classification and deployed on heroku.
+It's a deep learning model for image classification.

 #### model_creation.py
 ##### First we create a image classifier model using ResNet50